podkova/PimpMyAxosoft/README.md

 ### Installation
 The most recent version of the plugin packed from master is always available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/pimpmyaxosoft/fakpcamibelbbpgfldjdifjcjonakkgp).
 You can also download the source and load it to Chrome in the Developer Mode.
-It's very simple, and the steps to do it are described in the [Chrome Extensions Documentation](https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest).
+It's very simple, and the steps to do it are described in the [Chrome Extensions Documentation](https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest) (ignore the paragraph about creating the manifest and jump to steps).

 ### Features
 * You can enable Uber View mode in the issue view